FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers.md

 # Peers

+The two most important concepts in a blockchain network are ledgers and smart contracts.
+When a developer writes a blockchain application, the smart contracts that encapsulates shared business logicwhich in turn queries and updates the shared ledger.
+For example, in DRIVENET, smart contracts correspond to the manufacture, distribution, sale, insurance, and other stages in a car's life, captured as updates to ledger shared between  Mitchell, Regal, ZBS insurance and the other organizations in the network.

+So let's now turn our attention to the place where the ledger and smart contract physically reside in the network -- the peer.

 ## What is a Peer?

+A blockchain network is comprised of many nodes.
+There are two types of nodes, called peers and orderers.
+It's natural to think of the peer as the most important type of node, because it hosts a copy of a ledger, and a copy of a smart contract.

 The peers in a Fabric network function both as **providers** of services to the network and as **consumers** of those services.
 A rough analogy might be to a co-op -- a grocery store where the people who shop there are also the stockers and cashiers.